 Where will my items be listed on EstateSales.NET?

 Your items will be listed on the new EstateSales.NET Marketplace.
 This is a dedicated part of EstateSales.NET for direct online estate sale shopping.
-If you have listed 20 or more items in your sale, the sale will then be shown on the city sale page for your sale area.
+If you have listed 20 or more items in your sale, the sale will then be shown on the city sale page for your sale area in addition to the Marketplace.
 When a user clicks on the sale from the city page, they will see your items.
 Your items will also show within the site’s search results.

 What is the difference between an online estate sale and online auction?

-Online estate sales are sales that use fixed pricing or variable estate sale pricing on all items.
+Online estate sales are sales that use fixed pricing or Dynamic Pricing on all items.
 An online auction is a sale that uses auction pricing on all items.